-The lead administration for the Indigenous, Minority and Lesser-used Languages work sector is the Welsh Government.
+The Welsh Government Chair the Indigenous, Minority and Lesser-used Languages (IML) work sector.

 The rich linguistic heritage of the Council's Member Administrations is an important part of the culture of these islands.
 In recognition of the desire to support indigenous, minority and lesser-used (IML) languages the topic was added to the BIC portfolio of work sectors at the third summit in June 2002.